-\subsection{Alphabet encoding scheme}
+\section{Alphabet encoding scheme}

-We start with a very basic standard alphabet of just $64$ characters, which are assumed to be known previously, by both the encoding and decoding software.
-This character set is simply the uppercase and lowercase letters, and $12$ punctuation symbols.
-These are, space, newline, colon, semi-colon, exclamation mark, open and close brackets, hyphen, comma, full-stop and question mark.
+We start with a very basic standard alphabet of just $64$ characters, which are assumed to be known previously by both the encoding and decoding software.
+This character set is simply the uppercase and the lowercase letters, and $12$ punctuation symbols.
+These are, space, newline, colon, semi-colon, exclamation mark, open and close brackets, hyphen, comma, full-stop and question-mark.

-The first $5$ bits of the alphabet encoding are used to encode, MXBITS, the number of bits required to encode a frequency count in this document.
-The maximum being $32$ bits assigned to each frequency count, which would allow up to $4294$ million occurrences of any character within the document.
-MXBITS is determined by the maximum number of occurrences of any character in the document.
-For Alice29.txt, MXBITS is set to $15$ indicating that $15$ bits should be used to record the frequency of each alphabet symbol.
-(Note that in practice this could be considerably reduced by noting that this is only the maximum ever required, and in practice most symbol frequencies for this document fall into the range $0$-$255$ and could be expressed using only $8$ bits).
+The first $5$ bits of the alphabet encoding are used to encode, $MXBITS$, the number of bits required to encode a frequency count in this document.
+The maximum being $32$ bits assigned to each frequency count, which would allow up to $4294$ million occurrences of any character within the document. $MXBITS$ is determined by the maximum number of occurrences of any character in the document.
+For Alice.txt, $MXBITS$ is set to $15$ indicating that $15$ bits should be used to record the frequency of each alphabet symbol.
+Note that in practice this is only the maximum ever required, and in practice most symbol frequencies for this document fall into the range $0$-$255$ and could be expressed using only $8$ bits).

-Next each of the $64$ characters from the standard alphabet is assigned $15$ bits to record it's frequency in the document ($960$ bits).
+Next each of the $64$ characters from the standard alphabet is assigned $15$ bits to record it's frequency in the document (960 bits).

-The next $8$ bits in the encoding are assigned to NUMCHAR, the number of non-standard characters in the document.
+The next $8$ bits in the encoding are assigned to $NUMCHAR$, the number of non-standard characters in the document.
 We keep things simple here and assume all other characters in the document are $8$ bit ascii codes (unicode symbols are not considered).

 In Alice.txt there are $8$ characters not included in the standard alphabet.
-These are apostrophe, two forms of speech-mark, $*$, open and close, square bracket, and the numerals, $2$ and $9$.
+These are apostrophe, two forms of speech-mark, '*', open and close square brackets, and the numerals, 2 and 9.

 These are encoded with $8$ bits for ascii code, and $15$ bits for character frequency.
-That is $23 * 8=184$ bits.
+That is 23 * 8 = 184 bits.

-Before any aggregate symbols are added therefore, the number of bits, used by the alphabet encoding are $5+960+8+184=1157$.

-The next $15$ bits of the encoding are allocated to AGCOUNT, the number of aggregate symbols to be included in the alphabet.
+Before any aggregate symbols are added therefore, the number of bits used by the alphabet encoding is $5+960+8+184=1157$.
+The next $15$ bits of the encoding are allocated to $AGCOUNT$, the number of aggregate symbols to be included in the alphabet.